anthonysecco/ford-transit-door-interface/README.md

 - A cat5e cable with solid wire cores.
 - A twisty tie

 I opted for the second option.
-Strip the twisty tie and cut into 1" lengths for a total of 5 pieces.
-Those into the following:
+Strip the twisty tie and cut into 1" lengths for a total of 5 pieces those into the following:

 - GND (Ground)
 - GPIO0